Discover our video lessons for these popular piano songs to learn

-Pop songs to play on the piano: How Far I’ll Go
+Popular piano songs to play: How Far I’ll Go

 Have some fun playing “How Far I’ll Go” from Moana!
 Mr. Hoffman’s Prep Level version is great for students who are new to the piano.
 If you have a year or more of experience, you can check out the Level 1 and Level 3 lessons.